vain0x/languages/README.md

 ## Develop

-To develop this project, firstly:
+To develop this project, first install Rust.

-- Install Rust
-    - Follow the instructions written in [Rust programming language](https://www.rust-lang.org/)
+- To install Rust tools, follow the instructions written in [Rust programming language](https://www.rust-lang.org/)

-Inside the project directory, run the following command.
+Second, inside the project directory, run the following command.

 ```sh
 rustup install 1.15.1
 rustup override set 1.15.1
 ```

-- Note: This command tells rust processor to use old version of Rust inside the directory.
+- Note: This command tells rust processor to use old version of Rust only for the directory.
 Picomet-lang is written in the version because AtCoder doesn't support newer version of Rust for now.
 - Note: Due to the version, you tend to get more compile errors than the usual.
 The version doesn't support "match ergonomics" and "non-lexical-lifetime" features and some of standard library APIs.

-To build, `cargo build`.
+To build, run `cargo build`.

-To run tests, `cargo test`.
-Tests are written in `tests/tests.rs`.
+To run tests, run `cargo test`.
+Tests are written in [tests/tests.rs](tests/tests.rs).